Girls Not Brides

 INTRODUCTION TO GIRLS NOT BRIDES

-Girls Not Brides is the only global organisation uniquely focused on creating and sustaining a worldwide movement to end child, early and forced marriage and unions (CEFMU) and ensuring that this movement leads to tangible change for the girls at risk or affected by the practice.
-We are a network of more than 1,600 civil society organisations in over 100 countries working in partnership to end child marriage.
+Girls Not Brides is the only global organisation uniquely focused on creating and sustaining a worldwide movement to end child marriage and ensuring that this movement leads to tangible change for the girls at risk or affected by the practice.
+We are a network of over 1,600 civil society organisations in over 100 countries working in partnership to end child marriage.

-Our vision is a world without child marriage where girls and women enjoy equal status with boys and men and can achieve their full potential in all aspects of their lives.
+Our vision is a world without child marriage where girls and women enjoy equal status with boys and men and are able to achieve their full potential in all aspects of their lives.
 Our vision challenges deeply embedded social norms that harm the lives of girls, women and their communities.

 INTRODUCTION TO THE ROLE